 In a study of college students, Dunn and her colleagues found that those who refrained from eating chocolate for a week enjoyed the candy significantly more than those who were allowed to indulge all their cravings without delay.

 Scarcity can enhance pleasure, as Dunn discovered when she swapped her daily latte for regular brewed coffee and started savoring only the occasional latte.
 “Taking a break from our favorite things is a way to save money and maximize happiness,” she says.
+(Check out these tips for doing a no-spend month.)

 Prioritize Time Over Stuff